JJohnyy/Bohemian-Estates/README.md

 # Known bugs

 * There is a bug in contact section where, on mobile device submit button is displayed with different border radius
+* On mobile device marker from details tag, which is originally hidden on desktop version is visible

 # Deployment